TheoChem-VU/PyFrag/docs/interactive_tutorial.rst

 Input example
 -------------

-For Example, the simple job input is as follow, which can be roughtly divided into four section: Job submit information, ADF parameter, PyFrag parameter and geometry parameters, as explained in the comment parts.
+A simple job input is as follow, which can be roughtly divided into four section: Job submit information, ADF parameter, PyFrag parameter and geometry parameters, as explained in the comment parts.
 More explation about PyFrag part can be found in the following site ::

    ''''